 On rear bath models the dump valves are located in the rear trunk compartment.
-The main holding tank dump valve is located on the roadside and the auxiliary holding tank dump valve is located on the curbside (see photo).
+The main holding tank dump valve is located on the roadside and the auxiliary holding tank dump valve is located on the curbside.
 On center bath models the dump valves are located on the roadside, just behind the rear wheels, on the main frame rail.
-The main holding tank dump valve is located to the rear of the sewage outlet and the
+The main holding tank dump valve is located forward of the sewage outlet.